Belva Davis: Early life

-Belvagene Melton was born on October 13, 1932, to John and Florence Melton in Monroe, Louisiana.
-She is the oldest of four children.
+Belvagene Melton was born in Monroe, Louisiana, on October 13, 1932, to John and Florence Melton.
+She was the oldest of four children.
 Her mother was 14 years old at Belva's birth, and Belva spent her early years living with various relatives.
 When she was eight years old, Belva and her family, including aunts and cousins, moved to a two-bedroom apartment in the West Oakland neighborhood of Oakland, California.
 Eleven people lived in the apartment.
 Davis later said about her youth, "I learned to survive.
 And, as I moved from place to place, I learned to adapt.
 When I got older, I just figured I could become whatever it was that I needed to become."

 By the late 1940s, her parents were able to afford a house in Berkeley, California.
 Davis graduated from Berkeley High School in 1951, becoming the first member of her family to graduate from high school.
 She applied and got accepted into San Francisco State University but couldn't afford to attend college.
 She went to work as a typist at the Oakland Naval Supply Depot, earning $2,000 a year.

 Journalism career

-Davis accepted a freelance assignment in 1957 for Jet, a magazine focusing on African American issues, and became a stringer for the publication.
+Davis accepted a freelance assignment in 1957 for Jet, a magazine focusing on African-American issues, and became a stringer for the publication.
 She received $5 per piece with no byline.
-Over the next few years, she began writing for other African American publications, including the Sun Reporter and Bay Area Independent.
+Over the next few years, she began writing for other African-American publications, including the Sun Reporter and Bay Area Independent.
 Davis edited the Sun Reporter from 1961 through 1968.

 In 1961, Davis became an on-air interviewer for KSAN, a San Francisco AM radio station broadcasting a rhythm and blues music format, targeting black listeners in the Bay Area.
-She made her television debut in 1963 for KTVU, an Oakland-based television station, covering an African American beauty pageant.
+She made her television debut in 1963 for KTVU, an Oakland-based television station, covering an African-American beauty pageant.
 She worked as a disc jockey for KDIA, a soul-gospel radio station (also based in Oakland) when the 1964 Republican National Convention, located at the Cow Palace in nearby Daly City, California, inspired her to become a reporter.
-According to Davis' account, while she was covering the convention with Louis Freeman, the two were chased out of the Cow Palace by convention attendees throwing food at them and yelling racial slurs.
+According to Davis's account, while she was covering the convention with Louis Freeman, the two were chased out of the Cow Palace by convention attendees throwing food at them and yelling racial slurs.
 It would not be the last time she encountered racism on the job: In 1967 she covered a march during the Civil Rights Movement in Forsyth County, Georgia, and attempted to interview a white woman who spat in her face.